-There is not a perfect way to approach a loved one that you assume or know is struggling with tobacco use disorder.
+There is no perfect way to approach a loved one that you assume or know is struggling with tobacco use disorder.
 Many people with tobacco use disorder hesitate to get treatment because they don’t consider their tobacco use a problem, so approaching them to tell them that they do have a problem can be difficult.
 If you’re concerned about someone who may have a tobacco use disorder, ask a professional experienced in drug addiction treatment for advice on how to approach that person.
 You can not force someone to seek professional care, but you can always offer your support and encouragement.
 Even though you may not be able to prevent your loved one from developing a tobacco use disorder, you can still talk with them about the health-damaging effects of using tobacco and alternatives to using tobacco.

 There are effective treatments for tobacco use disorder.
 It is rare to treat a tobacco use disorder on the first try, especially without help.
 Medication and counseling combined have been proven to be effective treatments.

 Some medications can assist in the treatment of tobacco use disorder.
 Many treatments, including nicotine replacement therapy and non-nicotine medications, are proven to work as well as using more than one medication.
 It is important to speak to your healthcare provider about the right treatment for you.
 Talk to your doctor before taking any over-the-counter nicotine replacement products if you’re pregnant, breastfeeding, smoking fewer than 10 cigarettes a day, or you’re under age 18.